This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A clavicle fracture is a crack or break in the clavicle (collarbone).
+A clavicle fracture is a crack or break in your clavicle (collarbone).

 Return to the emergency department if:

-- Your shoulder, arm, hand, or fingers turn bluish or pale, or feel cold or numb.
+- Your shoulder, arm, hand, or fingers turn blue or pale, or feel cold or numb.

-- Your splint feels tight or you have more swelling in your chest or shoulder area.
+- Your splint feels tight, or you have increased swelling.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.